Active Substance: pembrolizumab

 Why is Keytruda approved?

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Keytruda’s benefits are greater than its risks and recommended that it be approved for use in the EU.

 The CHMP considered that available study results, although not final, consistently showed the benefits of Keytruda in patients with advanced melanoma.
 The safety profile was considered favourable compared with other treatment, including ipilimumab and chemotherapy, and side effects appear manageable.

 With respect to NSCLC, the CHMP noted that Keytruda helps prolong survival and slows the worsening of the disease.
 The safety profile of Keytruda in lung cancer patients is similar to that in melanoma patients and its overall safety compares well with that of chemotherapy.

 In classical Hodgkin lymphoma, the CHMP considered the responses seen so far to be clinically significant in this group of patients, in whom other treatments had failed and who had few other treatment options.
 The safety of the medicine in this condition otherwise appeared comparable to that in its other uses.

 What measures are being taken to ensure the safe and effective use of Keytruda?

 In addition, the company will provide the final results of the studies with Keytruda to confirm the long-term benefits of the medicine.
-Moreover, the company will further evaluate the 2 mg/kg and 10 mg/kg dose in specific patients and will also carry out analyses to better understand which patients are likely to benefit most from treatment with Keytruda.
+Moreover, the company will carry out analyses to better understand which patients are likely to benefit most from treatment with Keytruda.